 So you got your car towed, and you want to get it back, but what should you do if you’re dealing with a shady towing company that’s not treating you right?

 Not so long ago, the governor of Arizona introduced a law that holds tow truck companies accountable for shady behavior and unfair treatment of car owners.
-The bill was welcomed by drivers in Arizona that have previously been a victim to towing companies that acted in bad faith, but also by reputable towing companies that always conducted their operations fairly.
+The bill was welcomed by drivers in Arizona that have previously been a victim to towing companies that acted in bad faith, but also by reputable 24-hour towing companies that always conducted their operations fairly.

 The new law requires towing companies to: